-- Receipts will be deposited on the same day of receipt. - ➤ Random sampling conducted and ongoing supervisory review. - Goal 2 To accurately bill and collect annual required employer contributions from all Participating Governmental Units.
+- Receipts will be deposited on the same day of receipt. - Random sampling conducted and ongoing supervisory review. - Goal 2 To accurately bill and collect annual required employer contributions and quarterly employer administrative fees from all Participating Governmental Units.

-- Annual employer contribution billings are to be issued on or before December 1st and contributions collected on or before December 31st. - Tracking conducted and maintained by PGU billing staff and supervisor. - Goal 3 To properly and accurately process all authorized disbursements to participants, employees and vendors, in accordance with applicable laws, rules and regulations, when such amounts become due and payable.
+- Annual employer contribution billings are to be issued on or before December 1st and contributions collected on or before December 31st. - Quarterly employer contributions are billed and collected on or before October 1st, January 1st, April 16th, and June 1st of each fiscal year. - Tracking conducted and maintained by PGU billing staff and supervisor. - Goal 3 To properly and accurately process all authorized disbursements to participants, employees and vendors, in accordance with applicable laws, rules and regulations, when such amounts become due and payable.

-- Upon proper approval, applicable disbursements to participants, employees and vendors will be processed for payment within 24 hours of receipt of an approved disbursement request. - Random sampling conducted and ongoing supervisory review. - Ensure approval of payment of all invoices within five business days. - ➤ Supervisor reviews and approves for payment; General Accounting monitors approval dates.
+- Upon proper approval, applicable disbursements to participants, employees and vendors will be processed for payment within 24 hours of receipt of an approved disbursement request. - ➤ Random sampling conducted and ongoing supervisory review. - Ensure approval of payment of all invoices within five business days. - Supervisor reviews and approves for payment; General Accounting monitors approval dates.